dead-claudia/thallium/docs/api.md

 ### t.add("method", callback), t.wrap(methods)

-Add one or more methods to this Techtonic instance.
+Add one or more methods to this Thallium instance.
 It either accepts a string `name` and a callback or an object with various methods.
 Either style is equivalent.

 When the method is called, the callback is called with the current instance (which is also passed as `this`) and whatever arguments were passed to the original function, unmodified.